nexmo-se/outbound-pstn-with-websocket-app/README.md

 or

 `https://<this-application-server-address>/call?callee=12995550101`</br>
-above request will call the callee number specified in the command line.
+above request will call the callee number specified in the web address line.